vygr/ChrysaLisp/STATUS.md

 New `(export env sym ...)` macro to go along with `(env-push) ... (env-pop)`.
 A new Module technique !

+Docs app rewrite to use dynamically loaded section handler modules.
+Added new 'image' module for embed images and 'file' section to embed source code.
+Also rewrote the :text section handler to allow heading underlines and text flow.

 ------

 New launch scripts for Windows powershell, that implement the -n -e -b -h